AdaCore/spark2014/docs/ug/alfa.rst

 Sources of ambiguity in sequential Ada programs are:

-* order of evaluation of sub-expressions with writes to globals through calls;
+* order of evaluation of sub-expressions, which may interact with writes to globals through calls;
+* evaluation strategy for arithmetic expressions, which may result in an overflow check passing or failing;
 * sizes of base scalar types;
 * compiler permissions, such as the permission for the compiler to compute the right result of an arithmetic expression even if a naive computation would